Tom Ricks, DVM, is one of only three members of the Association of Avian Veterinarians in the State of Mississippi.

 National Audubon Society www.audubon.org

-If you find a sick or injured wild bird, call Dr. Karen Rushing, wildlife veterinarian.
+For information on what to do if you find a sick or injured wild bird, visit the Mississippi Department of Wildlife, Fisheries, and Parks.
 State law prohibits ownership, housing and care of wild animals.